Call us on 0300 123 9966 or email firstname.lastname@example.org so your customer accounts advisor can:

 - Make an arrangement to pay off your arrears,

 - Refer you to our welfare reform advisor, who can assess your housing and debt problems, help with housing benefit queries, identify priority and secondary debt and agree on how to deal with them.
 This service is free to all One Housing tenants.

-We’ll do everything we can to help you keep your home.
-However, if you ignore the problem, you could put your tenancy at serious risk.
+We’ll do everything we can to help you keep your home so please don't ignore things if you're struggling, as you could be putting your tenancy at serious risk.

 → Find out how we've helped residents who were struggling to pay their rent here.

 We want to work with you to offer as much support and assistance as possible to ensure that you pay your rent and clear any arrears.